William, Prince of Wales: Duke of Cambridge

-William and Catherine toured Pakistan in October 2019, which was the royal family's first visit to the country in 13 years.
-The tour was a success, helping promote diplomatic relations with Pakistan while also reflecting the couple's personal interests in climate change and the significance of quality education.
-In November 2020, it was reported that William had tested positive for COVID-19 in April but decided not to alert the media to 'avoid alarming the nation'.
-The Daily Telegraph reported he had been "very ill" and had isolated away from his family; other sources said that he had not been seriously ill, not bed-ridden and working for most of the time.
-In December that year, the couple embarked on a tour of England, Scotland, and Wales via the British royal train "to pay tribute to the inspiring work" of communities and charities in 2020.
-Boris Johnson expressed his support, while Scottish first minister Nicola Sturgeon criticised the tour, citing travel restrictions; local governments were consulted before planning the tour.
+William and Catherine toured Pakistan in October 2019, marking the royal family's first visit to the country in 13 years.
+The tour was widely regarded as a success, strengthening diplomatic relations while reflecting the couple's personal interests in climate change and the importance of quality education.
+In November 2020, it was reported that William had tested positive for COVID‑19 in April but had chosen not to alert the media to "avoid alarming the nation".
+The Daily Telegraph reported that he had been "very ill" and had isolated away from his family, while other sources said he had not been seriously ill, had not been bedridden, and had continued working for most of the time.
+In December that year, the couple embarked on a tour of England, Scotland, and Wales via the British Royal Train "to pay tribute to the inspiring work" of communities and charities in 2020.
+Boris Johnson expressed his support, while Scottish first minister Nicola Sturgeon criticised the tour, citing travel restrictions; local governments were consulted during planning.

-In William's capacity as Lord High Commissioner to the General Assembly of the Church of Scotland, he and Catherine toured the country in May 2021.
+In his capacity as Lord High Commissioner to the General Assembly of the Church of Scotland, William toured the country with Catherine in May 2021.
 The couple attended the G7 summit for the first time in June 2021 in Cornwall.
-In March 2022, they embarked on a tour of Belize, the Bahamas and Jamaica as part of the Queen's Platinum Jubilee celebrations.
-Reparations for slavery emerged as a major demand of public protesters during the couple's visit.
-During the unveiling of the National Windrush Monument in London, William described the tour as "an opportunity to reflect" and condemned racism faced by both members of the Windrush generation and British minorities in 2022.
+In March 2022, they embarked on a tour of Belize, the Bahamas, and Jamaica as part of the Queen's Platinum Jubilee celebrations.
+Calls for reparations for slavery emerged as a major theme among public protesters during the visit.
+At the unveiling of the National Windrush Monument in London, William described the tour as "an opportunity to reflect" and condemned the racism experienced by members of the Windrush generation and British minorities in 2022.
 In May 2022, he attended the State Opening of Parliament for the first time as a counsellor of state, where his father delivered the Queen's Speech on behalf of Elizabeth II.